PuPPy-Python/MonthlyMeetings/README.md

 # MonthlyMeetings
-Store materials or paths to material that are shared by speakers.
+Store material or paths to material that are shared by speakers.

 13 Sep 2017: Meeting at Fred Hutch: